5 Advanced Gauge customizations using xViz for Power BI

 - Show progress toward a goal.

-- Display simple information which one can quickly scan and understand.
+- Display simple information that one can quickly scan and understand.

 Now, let’s look at some of the use cases for Advanced gauge using xViz for Power BI